sunflower4life/Saving-Goal-Tracker-App/README.md

 MATRIC NO. : 301315

 1.App Overview
-The Saving Goal Tracker is a simple application that is use to calculate how long does it take to reach their saving goals.
-The calculation will be base on target amount, saving per week and starting balance where user can immediately see the number of weeks and days needed to reach their goals.
+The Saving Goal Tracker is a simple application that is use to calculate how long does it take to reach user saving goals.
+The calculation will be base on target amount, saving per week and starting balance where user can immediately see the number of weeks and days needed to reach user goals.
 Also, this app also perform a basic validation if user enter negative and empty input.

 2.Input
 -Target Amount (RM):